 You may associate spring with cleaning your apartment or house.
 But, this is a great time of year to internally cleanse or detox your body too.
 One of the best ways to detox is by doing a juice cleansing fast.
 Never juiced before?
-Read our tips below then experience firsthand the benefits of going on a detox diet.
+Read our tips below then experience firsthand the benefits of going on a natural detox diet.

 Why do a Juice Fast?